10 The Private Capital Research Institute: Making Private Data Accessible in an Opaque IndustryJosh Lerner (Harvard Business School)

 For researchers interested in gaining access to linked Census-PCRI data, the same protocol is used—researchers are required to submit a research proposal for approval by a subcommittee of the PCRI Research Advisory Committee.
 Again, the subcommittee reviews projects to ensure the safety of the data and that the data use is for only academic research purposes.
-For the combined data stored at the Census Bureau, approved researchers would also need to follow the access protocol at the Census Bureau.
+For the combined data stored at the Census Bureau, approved researchers also need to follow the access protocol at the Census Bureau.

 10.5.2 Safe People

 Only approved users are granted access to the PCRI databases.
 The PCRI primarily accepts research proposals from academic researchers from accredited universities, not-for-profit research organizations, and research groups of government organizations.
 Academic researchers applying for access do not need to obtain special training to use the data.
 Additionally, to protect the confidentiality of the data, approved academic researchers must sign a DUA with the PCRI and the NORC.
-Currently, the PCRI does not place a limit on the number of users that we are able to host.
+Currently, the PCRI does not place a limit on the number of users that it is able to host.

 10.5.3 Safe Settings

 The security of the PCRI data is paramount.
 The Institute’s ability to obtain data from the various data vendors and private equity firms rests primarily on the ability to maintain the security and confidentiality of their data.
 The PCRI has designed a protocol that simultaneously allows academics to undertake high-quality research while protecting the confidentiality of the data provided by the data sponsors.
 To this end, PCRI’s first step was to host the PCRI databases at the NORC, which has experience hosting highly sensitive federal (e.g., Medicare) and private sector data (e.g., hedge fund data used by federal investigators as part of the Financial Crisis Inquiry Commission).
 The PCRI initially explored creating its own platform on its own servers, but it was too costly to construct and maintain.
-As mentioned in the “Legal Framework for Granting Data Access” section, the PCRI and NORC reserve the right to ensure that the PCRI data are used in compliance with the DUA agreement.
+As mentioned in section 10.4.4, the PCRI and NORC reserve the right to ensure that the PCRI data are used in compliance with the DUA agreement.
 Thus, privileges to access the data may be revoked if the NORC deems that any aspect of the DUA is violated.

 The data are accessed using a secure remote access protocol.
 Users login through the NORC portal, which requires a two-factor authentication: a password and a security token password.
 The PCRI provides Stata software to the researcher to access the data files.
 To ensure safety, the PCRI employs a methodology whereby academics can undertake detailed cross-tabulated and regression analyses but not download or view individual data entries.
 Also, for added security, the Institute disables certain features of Stata (e.g., outsheet, list, and browse commands) that could allow the user to identify companies in the database.
 The cost of hosting the data at the NORC is around US$40,000 per year.